-Automobile Salvage/Junkyard: Land or buildings used for the collection, wrecking, dismantling, storage, salvaging, and sale of automobile parts from automobiles that are not in running condition.
+Automobile/Vehicle Salvage Yard: Land or buildings used for the collection, wrecking, dismantling, storage, salvaging, and sale of machinery parts or vehicles not in running condition.
+Three or more unregistered vehicles are considered a salvage yard.
+An automobile/vehicle salvage yard does not include automobile/vehicle repair as defined in this Article.